Normalizing Flows for Probabilistic Modeling and Inference: Constructing Linear Flows

 Hence, an orthogonal matrix can be parameterized by a product of $K$ such matrices, i.e.~$\rmQ = \prod_{k=1}^K \rmH_k$, where $K$ doesn't need to be greater than $D$.
 Each Householder matrix has determinant $-1$, so the determinant of $\rmQ$ is $(-1)^K$.
-Each Householder transformation can be computed in time $\bigo{D}$, hence an orthogonal transformation parameterized this way can be computed in time $\bigo{KD}$.
-Unlike the exponential map and the Cayley map which are bijective, the Householder parameterization is not bijective and contains saddle points (for example, any permutation of the vectors $\set{\rvv_1, \ldots, \rvv_K}$ gives the same orthogonal matrix) which can make optimization harder. \end{itemize}
+Each Householder transformation can be computed in time $\bigo{D}$, so an orthogonal transformation parameterized this way can be computed in time $\bigo{KD}$.
+The Householder parameterization is not unique and contains saddle points (for example, any permutation of the vectors $\set{\rvv_1, \ldots, \rvv_K}$ gives the same orthogonal matrix) which can make optimization harder. \end{itemize}